-Author, columnist, traveler Susan Spano has journeyed the world reporting on culture, nature and the curious human race.
-She launched the still-running “Frugal Traveler“ column for the New York Times, then joined the staff of The Los Angeles Times which sent her to the City of Light from 2003 to 2006 to start the popular travel section blog “Postcards from Paris.”
+In 1997 I joined the staff of the Los Angeles Times which sent me to the City of Light from 2003 to 2006 to start the popular travel section blog “Postcards from Paris.”

-After that she spent 6 months in Beijing studying Mandarin and researching stories in the run-up to the 2008 Olympics and then moved to Rome--her favorite foreign posting--where she wrote on everything Italian, from Caravaggio to mozzarella.
+After that I got to spend six months in Beijing studying Mandarin and researching stories in the run-up to the 2008 Olympics and then moved to Rome--my favorite foreign posting--where I wrote on everything Italian, from Caravaggio to mozzarella.

-Her articles have been anthologized in collections like Making Connections: Mother-Daughter Travel Adventures and A Woman Alone: Travel Tales from Around the Globe and have also appeared in the Financial Times, Chicago Tribune, Smithsonian, National Geographic Traveler and Redbook.
-She is the co-author of two books: Women on Divorce: A Bedside Companion and Men on Divorce: The Other Side of the Story.
+My articles have been anthologized in collections like Making Connections: Mother-Daughter Travel Adventures and A Woman Alone: Travel Tales from Around the Globe and have also appeared in the Financial Times, Chicago Tribune, Smithsonian, National Geographic Traveler and Redbook.
+I am the co-author of two books: Women on Divorce: A Bedside Companion and Men on Divorce: The Other Side of the Story.

 A collection of my travel writing, French Ghosts, Russian Nights & American Outlaws: Souvenirs of a Professional Vagabond, came out in 2014.
 It was described by Library Journal as "an inspiring, vibrant look at the myriad ways travel can impact and enrich our lives.
 This book is recommended for those with the travel bug, even if it's the armchair variety.”